dakriy/file-sync/README.md

 | tags     | Map<String, String> | []      | Tags to tag the audio with.
 Program parse regex capture groups can be used in tag values.                           |
 | limit    | Int                 | null    | How many items to download.
 Items older than the last limit item will be ignored.                                   |

-In addition to any capture groups there are a few usable always available replacments:
+In addition to any capture groups there are a few usable always available replacements:

 - **old_filename**: The original file name
 - **old_extension**: The original file extension
 - **raw_filename**: The original file name.file extension